Abandoned & Little-Known Airfields:

 The West Smithville airfield was not listed at all in the 1962 AOPA Airport Directory,

-and no airfield at all was depicted at this location on the 1964 Mobile Sectional Chart (courtesy of John Voss).
+nor depicted on the 1964 Mobile Sectional Chart (courtesy of John Voss).

-but the 1987 USGS topo map did still depict the outline of two former runways.
+The 1987 USGS topo map still depicted the outline of 2 runways.

 In the 1999 USGS aerial photo,

-the faint outline of two former runways were still recognizable,
+the faint outline of 2 runways were still recognizable,

 one running northwest/southeast (at the bottom of the photo), the other running northeast/southwest.